Source: December 31, 2015 Interstate Route Log and Finders List

 Bids for Contract 2 were opened on December 19, 2013, with a low bid of $152.6 million.4 This contract was awarded on February 7, 2014 for reconstruction of I-295 east from the North South Freeway to NJ 168, with adjacent work on Ramps B, C and D. Completion is expected in December 2017.

-Contract 3 is scheduled to run from summer 2016 to fall 2019.
+Contract 3 is scheduled to run from winter 2016 to winter 2021.
 It involves construction of the new I-295 mainline over the North South Freeway.
-Contract 4 rounds out the work between spring 2019 and fall 2021, with final ramp movements completed for Ramp B, C and F.
+Contract 4 rounds out the work between spring 2020 and winter 2023, with final ramp movements completed for Ramp B, C and F.

 Originally estimated to cost $140 million in 2014, a $328-million project to replace the Scudder Falls Bridge across the Delaware River was approved by the Federal Highway Administration on June 14, 2012 after nine years of study.
 Presently a part of Interstate 95, the 4.4 mile stretch of freeway between Pennsylvania 332 in Bucks County and Bear Tavern Road in Ewing Township, New Jersey will be expanded.
 The four-lane bridge over the Delaware, built between 1959 and 1961, will be replaced with a nine-lane span.5

 Preparation work for construction of the new Scudder Falls Bridge started on January 4, 2016 with tree removal on both sides of I-95 between PA 332 and Taylorsville Road in Lower Makefield.
-This will allow for the installation of sound walls by spring 2016.
-Tree clearing on the New Jersey side of the river follows in fall 2016.
-Four years of road construction to build the new twin span will begin in early 2017.6
+This allowed for the installation of sound walls by spring 2016.
+Tree clearing on the New Jersey side of the river started in fall 2016.
+Four years of road construction to build the new twin span will begin in early 2017.6 The first span should open in 2019.14

-Tolling will be implemented when the first of the new bridges opens to traffic.
-Associated work will also redesign the interchange with New Jersey 29 along the Delaware River to incorporate two roundabouts.
+Tolling will be implemented when the first of the new bridges opens for southbound traffic.
+The Delaware River Joint Toll Bridge Commission approved E-ZPass rates of $1.25 for passenger vehicles and $2.60 for Toll-by-Plate traffic on September 26, 2016.14 Associated work will also redesign the interchange with New Jersey 29 along the Delaware River to incorporate two roundabouts.
 More project details can be found at the Scudder Falls Bridge Replacement Project web site.

-The Interstate 295 connection with Interstate 95 opened in conjunction with the Delaware Turnpike in 1963.
+The Interstate 295 connection with I-95 opened in conjunction with the Delaware Turnpike in 1963.
 East of U.S. 13 & 40 (Dupont Parkway), the freeway opened in 1951 as the approach for the Delaware Memorial Bridge.

 Within New Jersey, Interstate 295 was designated in 1958.
 Work was completed on the southern most stretch in 1968.
 The overlap with U.S. 130 upgraded 1948 and 1954 controlled-access expressway segments.
 Further north, work was completed between 1958 and 1974.7 The connection with Interstate 195 east of Trenton however was not completed until December 22, 1994, when 3.1 miles of I-295 opened between U.S. 130 & 206 and I-195.8

-Prior to 1993, Interstate 295 ended midway between I-95 Exits 4 (NJ 31) and 5A/B (Federal City Road), at a carriageway separation along the Trenton Belt Line meant to include an interchange with the Somerset Freeway.
-The Somerset Freeway was the alignment planned for Interstate 95 between Ewing and New Brunswick at Interstate 287.
+Prior to 1993, Interstate 295 ended midway between I-95 Exits 4 (NJ 31) and 5A/B (Federal City Road), at a carriageway separation along the Trenton Belt Line reserved for an interchange with the Somerset Freeway.
+The Somerset Freeway was the planned alignment for Interstate 95 between Ewing and New Brunswick at Interstate 287.
 It was formally canceled in 1982.
-This left the I-295 north end point at what would otherwise be considered an arbitrary location.
+This left the I-295 north end point at a somewhat arbitrary location.
 Changes were made in 1993 to have I-295 begin and end at a major interchange (U.S. 1) instead of a random place.9 This resulted in I-95 gaining three miles, with interchanges from Federal City Road east to U.S. 1 renumbered.

 Delaware Memorial Bridge